Sustainable Plan for Tourism & Conventions 2023-25

 sign the UNESCO Sustainable Travel Pledge

 The UNESCO Sustainable Travel Pledge aims to promote sustainable travel, community resilience and heritage conservation globally.
-By signing the Pledge, properties publicly commit to actions that will reduce the environmental impact of their businesses, raising awareness to travelers and helping them make more sustainable travel choices.
+By signing the Pledge, properties publicly commit to actions that will reduce the environmental impact of their businesses, raising awareness to travellers and helping them make more sustainable travel choices.

 Sustainable Conference Destination